Aden

-Aden (عَدَنْ; /ar/) is a port city located in Yemen in the southern part of the Arabian peninsula, on the north coast of the Gulf of Aden, positioned near the eastern approach to the Red Sea.
-It is situated approximately 170 km (110 mi) east of the Bab-el-Mandeb strait.
+Aden (Note: /'eid@n/; عَدَنْ; /ar/) is an ancient port city in the southern part of the Arabian peninsula, on the north coast of the Gulf of Aden, positioned near the eastern approach to the Red Sea, and has been the de facto capital of the internationally recognized government of Yemen since 2014.
+It is approximately 170 km (110 mi) east of the Strait of Bab al-Mandab.
 With its strategic location on the coastline, Aden serves as a gateway between the Red Sea and the Arabian Sea, making it a crucial maritime hub connecting Africa, Asia, and the Middle East.
-As of September 2025, Aden has a population of approximately 1,154,000 residents, making it one of the largest cities in Yemen.

-Aden is the capital and principal part of Aden Governorate, encompassing eight districts.
+In 2026, Aden had a population estimated at 1,194,160, making it one of the largest cities in Yemen.
+It is the capital and principal part of Aden Governorate, encompassing eight districts.
 During the colonial period, the name Aden referred to the area along the north coast of the gulf, encompassing Tawahi, Mualla, Crater, and much of Khor Maksar district.
 The western harbour peninsula, known as Little Aden, now falls within the Al Buraiqeh district.